andrevidela/Research-report/Thesis/index.md

 ### Expected results

-Our expectation is that our programs will run fasters for 2 reasons:
+Our expectation is that our programs will run faster for 2 reasons:

 - Allocation is slower than mutation
 - Mutation avoids short lived variables that need to be garbage collected